You want smart political talk without the meltdowns?

 I work out like crazy.

-It's different for chicks.
+Bro, it's different for chicks.

 It just is a fact.

-It's different fores that mean I'm not a chick.
+Does that mean I'm not a chick?

-Are you questioning my.
+Are you questioning my?

 I am not questioning your gender.